Ocellated turkey: Behavior

-Turkeys spend most of the time on the ground and often prefer to run to escape danger through the day rather than fly, though they can fly swiftly and powerfully for short distances as the majority of birds in this order do when necessary.
+Turkeys spend most of the time on the ground and during the day, they often prefer running to escape danger rather than taking off, though they can fly swiftly and powerfully for short distances when necessary, as typical of gamebirds.
 Roosting is usually high in trees away from night-hunting predators, such as jaguars, and usually in a family group.

 The ocellated turkey is a generalist in terms of its feeding habits.
-They are known to feed on a wide variety of forage including but not limited to insects, such as beetles, moths, and leafcutter ants, grass seeds, nuts, and leaves (Sugihara and Heston 1981).
-The feeding rates of male ocellated turkeys have been observed to be significantly higher during January before the breeding season begins than when the breeding season is in full swing (Sugihara and Heston 1981).
-Prior to the breeding season, adult male turkeys have been observed in flocks usually no larger than three mature birds, whereas flocks of eight or more birds consisted of yearling turkeys and hens (Sugihara and Heston 1981).
+They are known to feed on a wide variety of forage including but not limited to insects, such as beetles, moths, and leafcutter ants, grass seeds, nuts, and leaves.
+The feeding rates of male ocellated turkeys have been observed to be significantly higher during January before the breeding season begins than when the breeding season is in full swing.
+Prior to the breeding season, adult male turkeys have been observed in flocks usually no larger than three mature birds, whereas flocks of eight or more birds consisted of yearling turkeys and hens.

 The breeding season for the ocellated turkey begins in early February when the first gobbles are heard.
 The breeding season peaks in March and comes to an end by the end of April.
-Male ocellated turkeys engage in an elaborate, spirited display to attract females (Gonzalez et al. 1998).
-Ocellated turkeys use their tail fans just like North American subspecies of turkeys do; however, there are several distinct differences between the display of the ocellated and their North American cousins.
+Male ocellated turkeys engage in an elaborate, spirited display to attract females.
+Ocellated turkeys use their tail fans similar to North American turkeys; however, there are several distinct differences between the display of the ocellated and their North American cousins.
 Male turkeys begin the mating dance by tapping their feet against the ground in rapid succession.
 Next, the male birds move their tail feathers from side to side while quickly vibrating their wings and dragging the tips of them against the ground.
-As the male does this dance, he moves around the female making sure the dorsal surface of the tail feathers are constantly in view of the female (Gonzalez et al. 1998).
-Ocellated turkey poults hatch in May through July after a 28-day incubation period.
+As the male does this dance, he moves around the female making sure the dorsal surface of the tail feathers are constantly in view of the female.

 Female ocellated turkeys lay 8–15 eggs in a well concealed nest on the ground.
+The poults hatch in May through July after a 28-day incubation period.
 The poults are covered in a reddish brown juvenile plumage which allows them to blend into their surroundings to hide from predators.
 The young are precocial and able to leave the nest after one night.
 They then follow their mother until they reach young adulthood when they begin to range though often re-grouping to roost.